2020-07-07

 She isn't, but it warms my heart to think that at least this establishment can be expected to be safe under the new jarlship, thanks to Maven's daughter.

-It's half past 9 in the morning when we begin our trot in a slight fog under the cloudy sky towards Fort Greenwall that is halfway between Bitchen and Shor.
+It's half past 9 when we begin our trot in a slight fog under the cloudy sky towards Fort Greenwall that is halfway between Bitchen and Shor.
 I want to see if that youngster who loved Bronwen (I've forgotten his name) is still in the area.
-Then we'll go through all the settlements between here and Windhelm, hopefully reaching the latter by tonight.
+Then we'll spend the rest of the day going through all the settlements between here and Windhelm, hopefully reaching the latter by tonight.

-We approach Fort Greenwall very carefully.
-Getting close, we realize we could have saved ourselves the trouble because it's been taken over by the imps.
+We approach Fort Greenwall slowly and carefully.
+Getting close, we realize we shouldn't have bothered, because it's been taken over by the imps.
 Don't tell me the bandits who used to be here were on Ulfric's payroll!

 At any rate, that youngster Mendrell is still there.
 Unfortunately he has no idea where to continue our search for his sweetheart Bronwen.
-Now I've really done everything humanly possible to locate her.
+Now I can truthfully say I've done everything humanly possible to locate her, and can put this matter out of my mind.

 On our way to Shor, we run past Ahkari's caravan.
 They are traveling to Dånstar.